Skip to main content

 • making frequent unannounced visits, especially late at night

 Tenants should record the details of any harassment including the date, time and a short description of the incident.
-Tenants and registered private landlords can contact Housing Rights Mediation Service to help resolve disputes.
+Tenants and registered private landlords can contact Housing Rights Mediation Service (link opens in new window) to help resolve disputes.

 • Unlawful eviction

-This occurs when a landlord, or any person acting for them, forces or attempts to force a tenant from their home without following the proper legal procedures.
+It is an unlawful eviction when a landlord, or any person acting for them, forces or attempts to force a tenant from their home without following the proper legal procedures.

 • changing the locks to a property when a tenant is not at home